LiveXLive Media (NASDAQ:LIVX) Updates FY 2022 Earnings Guidance

 LiveXLive Media (NASDAQ:LIVX) issued an update on its FY 2022 earnings guidance on Tuesday morning.
 The company provided earnings per share guidance of $- for the period.
 The company issued revenue guidance of $107 million-115 million, compared to the consensus revenue estimate of $98.38 million.

-Separately, Zacks Investment Research raised LiveXLive Media from a sell rating to a hold rating in a research note on Wednesday, April 14th.
+Separately, Zacks Investment Research upgraded LiveXLive Media from a sell rating to a hold rating in a research note on Wednesday, April 14th.

 About LiveXLive Media